Zeal-xx/pvpgn-twilight/README.md

 much success for the better part of a year.
 The original source was based off PVPGN 1.99.r384 (a snapshot at the time), and has been maintained with SVN.
 Since then, there have been many requests for the source.
-While originally hesitant, I haev since decided to opensource the project.
-However, the code presented here is a full rewrite of the modifications.
+While originally hesitant, I have decided to opensource the project.
+However, the code presented here is (or rather, will be) a full rewrite of the modifications.

 ## Twilight features